 - (i) Cash held in a bank or other ADI.

 - (ii) Short term money market securities or cash equivalent.

-- (iii) RMBS
+- (iii) RMBS.

 - (iv) Other ABS.
 That is, non-RMBS which may include securitisations backed by consumer loans, loans to SMEs, auto loans among others.

 - (v) Manager Loan.

-(c) Investment Guidelines
+(c) Currency and security